valters-tomsons/arcadia/README.md

 Currently, enough is "implemented" to allow accessing the game's tutorial.
 When asked to enter email/password, just submit whatever (or keep them empty).

+## PS3 Client Configuration

+1. Set `DnsSettings.EnableDns` to `true` and `DnsSettings.ArcadiaAddress` to IP address of the backend
+2. Open PS3 Network configuration, set DNS address to IP address of the backend (or DNS, if hosted seperately)

+**Notice:** Valid PSN sign-in is still required.

 ## RPCS3 Client Configuration

 1. Enable network connection and RPCN